Why Set Up Your Business in Poland?

 Poland is no doubt one of the most attractive destinations for foreign investments.
 The advantageous economic, political stability, educated workforce as well as the large domestic market are among the important factors that attract foreign investors.

 Here is a snapshot of why we should invest and do business in Poland.

 - Geo-strategic Location

 The location of Poland at the crossroads between Eastern and Western Europe has its geo-strategic significance in the region’s economic growth.
-Connecting the consumers and markets of the West and East, Poland offers foreign investors the trading opportunities with the neighbouring countries.
-The country’s strategic location also provides an easy access to other European countries and creates a market involving of 500 million consumers.
+Connecting the consumers and markets of the West and East, Poland offers foreign investors trading opportunities with the neighbouring countries.
+The country’s strategic location also provides easy access to other European countries and creates a market involving 500 million consumers.

 - Tax Incentives and Government Support

 The Polish government welcomes foreign investments and it has introduced business-friendly reforms to reduce taxes (the corporate tax rate in Poland stands at 19%).
 Poland offers various types of investment incentives that include a wide range of grants and can be combined with tax exemptions and loans.
 As a member of the EU, Poland also benefits from a free flow of goods and services.
 One of the incentives that worth mentioning is that the Polish government offers attractive incentives to investors who invest in areas of unemployment.
 The Polish government provides investors to investing in areas where there are high levels of unemployment are 50%.
 On top of that, the Polish government also provides incentives to investors in its R&D sector.

 Another factor that appeals to foreign investors is the ease of access to the large domestic market.
 The market size of Poland that is equivalent to the 38-million consumer market is one of the biggest in entire Europe.
 The large domestic market is, in fact, the greatest advantage of Poland.